 foto: Matthew Henry via Burst

 There do exist standard contracts which you can use as a basis.
 The UBA/ACC agency contract is an excellent starting point.
 On top of that we want to give seven tips on what to take into account when writing the contract.

 1. Do it immediately

-As a final part of the agency selection process it is important to develop an understanding as to how both parties will do business together.
+As a final part of the the agency selection process it is important to develop an understanding as to how both parties will do business together.
 This needs to be included in a contract before the actual selection is made and publicly announced.
 If the contract finalization is delayed and agency resources are committed, there is often disagreement moving forward.